Greening-Seattle/Visualization/README.md

 - Map Building: An example jupyter notebook that contains instructions on building a chlorpleth map.

 - Documentation Folder: Contains use cases and component specification files.

--The process for data cleaning can be viewed on the Shared Repository and Prediction Repository for the Greening Seattle Organization.
+- The process for data cleaning can be viewed on the Shared Repository and Prediction Repository for the Greening Seattle Organization.

 ## Links to Key Visualization: